 Step 3: Following a set of rules based entry conditions to limit risk and enter trades

-Price reached my lower red pitchfork line within my entry zone as expected on the 4th April 2018.
+Price reached my lower red pitchfork line within my entry zone as expected on the 4th of April 2018.
 This alerted me to start looking for an entry but only after I have seen a certain set of entry conditions present at that low.

-Using a smaller 5 minute time frame I could see that price momentum was slowing down on my MACD – Histogram and diverting from price action.
+Using a smaller 5-minute time frame I could see that price momentum was slowing down on my MACD – Histogram and diverting from price action.
 This was my first condition and it has to happen within my price zone and at one of my pitchfork lines.

 My second condition was to wait for some sort of reversal candlestick pattern before I could place an entry order with a stop loss.
 The red oval on the chart above indicated that I had a green reversal candlestick at that area and that it was time to place my orders.